-U.S. consumer prices post first drop in nine months
+U.S. consumer prices post first drop in nine months on gasoline

-WASHINGTON, (Reuters) - U.S. consumer prices fell for the first time in nine months in December amid a plunge in the cost of gasoline, but underlying inflation pressures remained firm as rental housing and healthcare costs rose steadily.
+WASHINGTON (Reuters) - U.S. consumer prices fell for the first time in nine months in December amid a plunge in gasoline prices, but underlying inflation pressures remained firm as rental housing and healthcare costs rose steadily.

+Overall, the report from the Labor Department on Friday pointed to moderate inflation, which could support recent statements by Federal Reserve officials for caution about raising interest rates this year.

+“The Fed will take this as further proof that price pressures are building more slowly than some have feared based on the strong growth of late and tight labor market,” said James McCann, senior global economist at Aberdeen Standard Investments.
+“It certainly seems to justify the Fed’s message about being more patient on rate increases.”

-The Labor Department said on Friday its Consumer Price Index dipped 0.1 percent last month, the first drop and weakest reading since March.
+The Consumer Price Index dipped 0.1 percent last month, the first drop and weakest reading since March.
 The CPI was unchanged in November.
 In the 12 months through December, the CPI rose 1.9 percent after increasing 2.2 percent in November.

 Excluding the volatile food and energy components, the CPI increased 0.2 percent, advancing by the same margin for a third straight month.
 In the 12 months through December, the so-called core CPI rose 2.2 percent, matching November’s increase.

-December’s inflation readings were in line with economists’ expectations.
-The Federal Reserve, which has a 2 percent inflation target, tracks a different measure, the core personal consumption expenditures (PCE) price index, for monetary policy.
+The Fed, which has a 2 percent inflation target, tracks a different measure, the core personal consumption expenditures (PCE) price index, for monetary policy.

-The core PCE increased 1.9 percent year-on-year in November after rising 1.8 percent in October.
+The core PCE price index increased 1.9 percent year-on-year in November after rising 1.8 percent in October.
 It hit 2 percent in March for the first time since April 2012.

+U.S. Treasury yields held near session lows after the CPI data, while the dollar extended losses against the yen and the euro.
+U.S. stock index futures were trading lower.

 A sharp decline in oil prices amid an oversupply and slowing global economic growth is keeping overall inflation in check.
 Lower oil prices are also filtering through to core inflation via cheaper airline tickets.

-While the Fed has forecast two rate hikes this year, moderate inflation pressures likely support recent statements by several policymakers, including Chairman Jerome Powell, for caution about raising interest rates this year.
+The Fed has forecast two rate hikes this year, but several policymakers, including Chairman Jerome Powell, have said they would be cautious about raising interest rates.

 Powell reiterated that view on Thursday, saying “especially with inflation low and under control we have the ability to be patient and watch patiently and carefully” while the central bank monitored economic data and financial markets for risks to growth.